ChanceFate/Gaze_Practice/README.md

-# HolographicAcademy
+# Hololens Gaze Practice
-This will be the home of all code assets necessary for the Holographic Academy.
+This is space to store the in-progress versions of the Holographic Academy tutorials.
-All of the courses can be found in their own branches, such as Holograms-210-Gaze.